-- 1.9 The contract form to be signed should be accurate, impersonal, unambiguous, legible and complete.
+- 1.8 The signatory must ensure that he/she is satisfied that all the necessary conditions are included. - 1.9 The contract form to be signed should be accurate, impersonal, unambiguous, legible and complete.
 The contract form, together with all the documents such as the specification, special conditions, GCC and signed SLA, which together make up the full contract documents serves as basis for placing orders.
 Discounts, where applicable, must be indicated in the contract form so that the Department, where possible, may utilise them.
 The contract documents must be kept for future references e.g. audit purposes. - 1.10 Legal copies shall be kept in a safe place for judicial reference.